Falkicon/mcp-fabric-ux-system/mcp-server.plan.md

 - **AI vs User**: MCP tools are designed to be called by the AI assistant, not directly by users in chat.
 Users cannot invoke MCP tools using "@Tool" syntax in the chat interface.
 - **Tool Discovery**: The AI automatically discovers registered tools and can call them without user configuration.

+#### 2.3.3.
+Current SSE Header Issue (Client-Side)

+- **Cursor Header Support:** As of Apr 2025, testing indicates that the Cursor client does *not* send custom headers (e.g., `X-API-Key`) defined in the `headers` block of `mcp.json` when using the `sse` transport.
+This prevents server-side API key authentication via headers for SSE connections initiated by Cursor.
+This requires a server-side workaround (disabling auth check) and reliance on other mitigation strategies (e.g., rate limiting).

 ## 3. Decisions to be Made

 - **Vector Database:** Choose specific hosted vector database provider (e.g., Pinecone, Weaviate, Zilliz, Chroma Cloud, Supabase).
 Research free tiers, limits, TS clients, performance.
 - **MCP Server Hosting:** Choose specific hosting platform for the Node.js/SSE server (e.g., Cloudflare Workers, Vercel Functions, Netlify Functions, Render, Fly.io).
 Research free tiers, limits, Node.js support, environment variable management, ease of deployment.
 - **Server Authentication:** Decide if hosted MCP server requires a simple API key/token.
-(Strongly Recommended).
+(Strongly Recommended, but currently disabled - see 2.3.3).
 - **Logging Service:** Evaluate need for and choose a centralized logging service (e.g., Logtail, Axiom, Datadog).
 Research options and free tiers.

 ## 4. Development Process Notes

 - **Branching Strategy:** Use feature branches for each milestone (e.g., `feat/M1-core-mvp`).
 Merge to `main` (or `develop`) after completion and code review.
 - **Code Reviews:** Each milestone's completion implies a code review before merging the feature branch.
-- **Secrets Policy:** Production secrets (API keys, tokens) must *only* reside in the hosting platform's secrets manager and GitHub Actions Secrets. `.env` is for local development overrides only.
+- **Secrets Policy:** Production secrets (API keys, tokens) must *only* reside in the hosting platform's secrets manager (Vercel) and GitHub Actions Secrets. `.env` is for local development overrides only.
 Document required vars in `.env.example`.
 - **Logging:** Add ample, contextual logging during development using the structured logger (`pino`) to aid debugging and understanding.
 - **TSDoc:** Add TSDoc comments to exported functions, classes, types, and complex internal logic as code is written, not just at the end.